jina-ai/executor-indexers/README.md

 where

-- `flow_dbms` is the Flow with the storage Indexer
+- `flow_storage` is the Flow with the storage Indexer
 - `target_peapod` is the name of the executor, defined in your `flow.yml`
 - `dump_path` is the path (on local disk) where you want the data to be stored
 - `shards` is the nr of shards you have in your search Flow. **NOTE** This doesn't change the value in the Flow.
 You need to keep track of how you configured your search Flow